PEA: benefits, dosage, contraindications

 Multiple sclerosis ✪✪✪✪✪

-Anecdotal evidence from case reports has suggested that PEA may reduce pain related to MS. Preliminary clinical research conducted on patients with the relapsing form of MS being treated with subcutaneous interferon beta-1a shows that daily intake of 600 mg of ultramicronized PEA for 12 months improves some symptoms of MS, but not all, as well as the adverse effects of interferon treatment.
-However, taking PEA does not seem to enhance physical or emotional well-being or overall quality of life.
+Anecdotal evidence from case reports has suggested that PEA may reduce MS-related pain.
+Preliminary clinical research conducted in patients with the relapsing form of MS treated with subcutaneous interferon beta-1a shows that daily intake of 600 mg of ultramicronized PEA for 12 months improves some, but not all, MS symptoms, as well as the adverse effects of interferon treatment.
+However, taking PEA does not appear to improve physical or emotional well-being or overall quality of life.

 Posologie